 Understanding PayPal Holdings's Unusual Options Activity

-On Monday, shares of PayPal Holdings (NASDAQ:PYPL) saw unusual options activity.
-After the option alert, the stock price moved down to $306.43.
+Shares of PayPal Holdings (NASDAQ:PYPL) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $284.9.

 - Option Type: SWEEP